A SATURNA ISLAND DAY TRIP

 Drives & Hiking

 Mount Warburton Pike/Brown Ridge

 Mount Warburton Pike (397m/1,303 ft.) is probably the best viewpoint in the Gulf Islands, and is named after a 19th century British explorer who settled on Saturna in 1886.
 The TV tower at the end of Staples Road marks the start of the spectacular Brown Ridge Nature Trail.
 The hike is an easy 2-hour return trip along dirt paths.
 Watch for the resident herd of feral goats!

-There is a band of parkland running from the Saturna Vineyard, which is sadly no longer operating and is for sale, past Murder Point and on to the remains of an old stone house and quarry at Taylor Point.
+There is a band of parkland running from the Saga Hayward Vineyard, past Murder Point and on to the remains of an old stone house and quarry at Taylor Point.
 Park and walk from the end of Trueworthy Road near the winery.